tulliolo/mobybolt/README.md

 ## What is MobyBolt?
 MobyBolt is a guide for setting up a Dockerized Bitcoin and Lightning node on a personal computer from scratch, doing everything yourself.
 You will learn about Linux, Docker, Bitcoin, and Lightning.
 As a result, you'll have your very own Bitcoin node, built by you and no one else.

-Mobybolt is inspired by other guides such as [RaspiBolt](https://raspibolt.org/) and [MiniBolt](https://v2.minibolt.info/), adding Docker containerization to them.
+MobyBolt is inspired by other guides such as [RaspiBolt](https://raspibolt.org/) and [MiniBolt](https://v2.minibolt.info/), adding Docker containerization to them.

 ## Why Docker?
 A Bitcoin and Lightning node is a complex ecosystem of applications, mainly interconnected with each other, each with its own requirements and dependencies.